XiuchuanLi/fmixup/README.md

 - torchvision 0.7.0

 ## Notes
-The latest code gives better results that that in the origianl paper.
+The latest code gives better results than that in the origianl paper.
 Specifically, *f-attack* achieves a higher success rate and a remarkably stronger robustness against detection.